vladmarica/TransitTracker/README.md

-# TransitTracker
+# Fredericton Transit Tracker

-A website that tracks all the buses in Fredericton, New Brunswick, Canada.
-Each public transit bus broadcasts its position over radio about once a minute.

-See [quintinity.github.io](http://quintinity.github.io/).
-The tracking server will not run all the time.
+This is a web application which displays the locations of public buses in the city of Fredericton, New Brunswick, Canada.
+For information on how it works and a live demo, check out [quintinity.github.io](http://quintinity.github.io/).
+This demo runs 24/7 on a server on the University of New Brunswick campus.